fmrtl73/pxdocs/content/install-portworx/cloud/azure/aks.md

     -->

-3. Create an Azure Resource Group by specifying its name and location in which you will be deploying your AKS cluster:
+3. Create an Azure Resource Group by specifying its name and the location in which you will be deploying your AKS cluster:

     ```text
     az group create --name <resource-group-name> --location <location>